verified-network-toolchain/leapfrog/README.md

   returning to FOL(Conf);
 * Finally, a compilation to a first-order logic over bitvectors, called FOL(BV).

 For an overview of the pipeline, we refer to Figure 5.
-The generic first-order logic is provided by MirrorSolve, and can be found in `src/theories/FirstOrder.v`; an instantiation also automatically provides a semantics.

 What follows are the pointers to the definitions of the three logics mentioned above, the compilation steps between them, and their soundness theorems.
+Note that the generic definition of first-order logic is located in the MirrorSolve repo, not in the Leapfrog repo.
+Leapfrog instantiates it with particular theories.

 | Concept                          | Coq definition                           | Filename                               |
 |----------------------------------|------------------------------------------|----------------------------------------|